mbrt/jira-template/README.md

 the ticket.

-Since the configuration file is a yaml, you can leverage its pretty cool standard reference mechanism to avoid repeting yourself.
+Since the configuration file is a yaml, you can leverage its pretty cool reference mechanism to avoid repeting yourself.
 For example, with this
 reference:

 ```